Home

 St Thomas

-Located just 20 minutes south of the city of London, home of the Ford plant in Talbotville, the Elgin County Railway Museum, statue of Jumbo and beautiful city parks, St Thomas is a great place to live and work
+Located just 20 minutes south of the city of London, home the Elgin County Railway Museum, statue of Jumbo and beautiful city parks, St Thomas is a great place to live and work

 St Marys